abhinav4848/Obsidian-Medicine/cancer- pancreas.md

 *(alcohol is not an independent risk factor)*

 # Clinical Features
-- Painless jaundice (there can be epigastric pain radiating to back and worse on lying flat or after eating),
+- Painless jaundice is the classical presentation (there can be epigastric pain radiating to back and worse on lying flat or after eating) #important
 - Weight loss,
 - anorexia,
 - epigastric pain,